Making Sense of Travel Insurance

 What does Emergency Reunion mean?

 Emergency Reunion refers to coverage of expenses related to bringing any of your relatives/family members from your home country to take care of you when you're hospitalized abroad.
-Expenses generally include a round -trip air ticket, transportation to the area where the insured is hospitalized and for reasonable expenses for lodging and meals etc.
+Expenses generally include a round-trip air ticket, transportation to the area where the insured is hospitalized, and reasonable expenses for lodging and meals, etc.

 Q: